kubernetes/kubernetes/examples/cassandra/README.md

 ### Prerequisites
 This example assumes that you have a Kubernetes cluster installed and running, and that you have installed the ```kubectl``` command line tool somewhere in your path.
 Please see the [getting started](https://github.com/GoogleCloudPlatform/kubernetes/tree/master/docs/getting-started-guides) for installation instructions for your platform.

+This example also has a few code and configuration files needed.
+To avoid typing these out, you can ```git clone``` the Kubernetes repository to you local computer.

 ### A note for the impatient
 This is a somewhat long tutorial.
 If you want to jump straight to the "do it now" commands, please see the [tl; dr](#tl-dr) at the end.